mendeleden/CS520-Elena/README.md

 Then run `pipenv install` to install dependencies

+From the root run `npm install` to install frontend dependencies

+Then run `npm run dev`

+Open a new terminal window to run the django server
+    (Researching a way to run both commands concurrently...)

 cd into ElenaProj and run `python manage.py runserver`

 It should then start the dev server which you can access at http://127.0.0.1:8000/